 History of Laps for Limbs

 The inaugural Laps for Limbs of Western New York took place on March 25th, 2012 at St. Francis High School in WNY.
-The event brought in 30 participants and raising $4600 for children and veterans with amputations.
-To date, the event has donated over $70K to local amputees and participants have completed 2,071 miles in support of local amputees.
+The event brought in 30 participants and raised $4600 for children and veterans with amputations.
+To date, the event has raised over $70K and participants have completed 2,071 miles in support of local amputees.